Skip to main content

 V2X introduced Tempest at the Association of the United States Army meeting in Washington in October, presenting a mobile counter-UAS platform built from commercial off-the-shelf components with dual launchers and an integrated detect-to-defeat suite.
 The company is pitching rapid fieldability and sustainment, aiming at the Army’s push to expand short-range air defense against Class 2 and Class 3 drones in contested environments.

-V2X is debuting a light, mobile anti-drone vehicle called Tempest at AUSA 2025 in Washington, describing a COTS-based architecture that detects, tracks, and intercepts Class 2 and Class 3 unmanned aircraft using a layered, dual-launcher configuration.
-Company materials emphasize fast entry to service, simplified upkeep, and integration with existing command and control networks, aligning with the Army’s public push to accelerate counter-UAS fielding across formations.
+V2X is debuting a light, mobile anti-drone vehicle, Tempest, at AUSA 2025 in Washington, which features a COTS-based architecture that detects, tracks, and intercepts Class 2 and Class 3 unmanned aircraft, using a layered, dual-launcher configuration armed with AGM-114L Longbow missiles.
+Company materials emphasize rapid entry into service, simplified maintenance, and integration with existing command-and-control networks, aligning with the Army’s public push to accelerate counter-UAS fielding across formations.
 While V2X’s event notice highlights a new “Tempest” platform introduction, detailed specifications remain limited in open sources, so the description here reflects on-the-record themes from V2X announcements and current Army counter-UAS priorities.

 Follow Army Recognition on Google News at this link